Chelsea Chandler: Invicta Fighting Championships

-Her third fight in Invicta came on June 7, 2019 at Invicta FC 35: Bennett vs. Rodriguez facing Brittney Victoria Grizzelle.
+Her third fight in Invicta came on June 7, 2019, at Invicta FC 35: Bennett vs. Rodriguez facing Brittney Victoria Grizzelle.
 She won the fight via technical knockout in round two.

-Chandler faced Olivia Parker on July 2, 2020 at Invicta FC 40: Ducote vs. Lima.
+Chandler faced Olivia Parker on July 2, 2020, at Invicta FC 40: Ducote vs. Lima.
 She won the fight via rear naked choke submission in round one.

-Chandler faced Courtney King on May 11, 2022 at Invicta FC 47.
+Chandler faced Courtney King on May 11, 2022, at Invicta FC 47.
 She won the bout via unanimous decision.

 Ultimate Fighting Championship

-Chandler was scheduled to face Leah Letson in her UFC debut on October 1, 2022 at UFC Fight Night 211.
-However, Letson pulled out in late August due to personal reasons and was replaced by Julija Stoliarenko, therefore changing the pairing to a catchweight of 140 pounds.
+Chandler was scheduled to face Leah Letson in her UFC debut on October 1, 2022, at UFC Fight Night 211.
+However, Letson pulled out in late August for personal reasons and was replaced by Julija Stoliarenko, therefore changing the pairing to a catchweight of 140 pounds.
 She won the bout via TKO stoppage at the end of the first round.
 This win earned her the Performance of the Night award.

-Chandler is scheduled to face Danyelle Wolf on April 29, 2023 at UFC Fight Night 223.
+Chandler faced Norma Dumont on July 15, 2023, at UFC Fight Night 224.
+She lost the fight by unanimous decision.

+Chandler faced Josiane Nunes on March 16, 2024, at UFC Fight Night 239 in what was scheduled to be a bantamweight bout.
+At the weigh-in, Chelsea weighed in at 137 pounds, one pound over the bantamweight non-title fight limit.
+The bout proceeded at catchweight and Chelsea was fined 20% of her purse which went to her opponent Nunes.
+Chandler won the bout by unanimous decision.

+Chandler faced Yana Santos on August 10, 2024 at UFC on ESPN 61.
+At the weigh-ins, Chandler weighed in at 141 pounds, five pounds over the bantamweight non-title fight limit.
+The bout proceeded at catchweight and Chandler was fined 20 percent of her purse which went to Santos.
+She lost the fight by unanimous decision.

+Chandler faced Joselyne Edwards on April 26, 2025 at UFC on ESPN 66.
+She lost the fight by technical knockout in the first round.